HendrikHeidsiek/CHEFS-GPT/README.md

+# Chefs GPT

+As you might have guest by now, this is an aprils fools joke!
+We will not be implementing Chat GPT implemented in MS Excel.
+But, the implementation von GPT 2.0 in Excel is real, and presents an amazing learning oportunity.
+Please feel free to explore this wonderful madness that is the work of Ishan Anand.

 # Spreadsheets-are-all-you-need

 Spreadsheets-are-all-you-need implements the forward pass of GPT2 (an ancestor of ChatGPT) entirely in Excel using standard spreadsheet functions.